Heather Morris, Nancy Kerrigan Allegedly Already Feuding On ‘DWTS’ Set

 Ashley Eden, an executive producer for the show, shared that they really are making things a bit harder on Heather Morris this season because of her history.
 She said, “We’re not shying away from the fact that she 100 percent has dance experience.
 Because of that, she will be judged on a higher level and there will be higher expectations on her.”
 This may change later in the season because of everyone getting more advanced on the show.

-People shared that Heather Morris’ ex co-star Naya Rivera is speaking out and saying that Heather has pretty big shoes to fill after Amber Riley did the show.
+People shared that Heather Morris’ former co-star Naya Rivera is speaking out and saying that Heather has pretty big shoes to fill after Amber Riley did the show.
 Naya is excited about Heather doing the show.
 She said, “When I saw the news I was so excited.
 I definitely am going to be rooting for her and watching like I was with Amber.”
 After that, she went on to share, saying, “I feel like Heather’s got some big shoes to fill.
 But I’m not worried about her because she’s a fantastic performer and a great dancer.
 I think she’s going to bring so much fun to the show.
 I’m excited!”
 It sounds like Naya may show up in the audience a time or two.

 When there are issues on the Dancing With the Stars set, sometimes they don’t say anything about it, and at other times, they show it in the packages on the show.
 Whatever is going on with Nancy and Heather may never air, but everyone is going to see the competition going on between them every week.
 They are both out to win the show and have already been able to prove that they have a pretty good chance of doing it.